• Facebook

 • I recommend using freshly grated cheese for your casserole.
 The pre-shredded bags of cheese at the grocery store often contain preservatives and anti caking agents and do not melt smoothly.

-• This casserole feeds a crowd, but can easily be halved and baked in an 8 or 9 inch square pan for a smaller group.
+• This casserole feeds a crowd, but you can easily halve the recipe and bake it in an 8 or 9 inch square pan for a smaller group.

 A dish of cheesy potatoes topped with cornflakes.